 There are plenty of benefits of half-round gutters.
 Rather than being better or worse than k-style gutters, half-round gutters simply offer different pros and cons.
 Here are some noteworthy benefits of half-round gutters:

-It costs about $1,050 to $2,400 to install 125 to 200 feet of half-round gutters to your home.
-Per linear foot, the cost of half-round gutters is generally $4 to $25.
-This makes them just slightly more expensive on average than k-style gutters.
+Half round gutters are just slightly more expensive on average than k-style gutters.
 Again, the overall cost depends on the gutter material you choose.